Hussain-hamim/book-ocean/INSTRUCTIONS.md

 we split the application code and assets into logical "chunks" then we could load only the chunks necessary for what the user wants to do right now.

-This is called "Code splitting".
+This is called "_Code splitting_".

 📜 Here are some relevant docs from React